floooh/oryol/code/Modules/Resource/README.md

 dragged along in the resource Id
-- a 32 bit **unique stamp**: this is a unique number that is incremented for each created resource of a resource type, the sole purpose of this is to prevent dangling resource Ids which was originally pointing to a resource slow that has been initialized with a new resource
+- a 32 bit **unique stamp**: this is a unique number that is incremented for each created resource of a resource type, the sole purpose of this is to prevent dangling resource Ids which was originally pointing to a resource pool slot that has been initialized with a new resource in the mean time

 ### Resource Factories